 Located at 11664 Dale Road, the city's off-leash dog park is named after the Police Department's first K9 officer, "Andy."
-Andy's Bark Park (PUB) is approximately 70 acres.
+Andy's Bark Park (PDF) is approximately 70 acres.
 Although not completely fenced, the park includes:

 - Mowed walking trails with benches

 - Shelter area with picnic tables

 - Portable restroom (year-round)

 The City of Woodbury is not responsible for any injuries/damages to dogs or owners while using the off-leash dog park.

 - Owners are liable for damage and/or injury inflicted by their dog.

 - Dogs must be leashed prior to entering and upon leaving the off-leash area.

 - Dogs must have a current City of Woodbury dog license to use the park.